Kinesiology: Technology in kinesiology

-Motion capture technology has application in measuring human movement, and thus kinesiology.
+Motion capture (mocap) technology has application in measuring human movement, and thus kinesiology.
 Historically, motion capture labs have recorded high fidelity data.
 While accurate and credible, these systems can come at high capital and operational costs.
 Modern-day systems have increased accessibility to mocap technology.

 Adapted physical activity

 Adapted physical activity (APA) is a branch of kinesiology, referring to physical activity that is modified or designed to meet the needs of individuals with disabilities.
 The term originated in the field of physical education and is commonly used in the field of physical education and rehabilitation to refer to physical activities and exercises that have been modified or adapted for individuals with disabilities.
 These activities are often led by trained professionals, such as adapted physical educators, occupational therapists, or physical therapists.

 In 1973 the Federation Internationale de lʼ Activite Physique Adaptee (International Federation of Adapted Physical Activity - IFAPA) was formed and is described as a discipline/profession that purpose to facilitates physical activity across people with a wide range of individual differences, emphasizing in empowerment, self-determination and opportunities access.

 A common definition of APA is "a cross-disciplinary body of practical and theoretical knowledge directed toward impairments, activity limitations, and participation restrictions in physical activity.
 It is a service delivery profession and an academic field of study that supports an attitude of acceptance of individual differences, advocates access to active lifestyles and sport, and promotes innovative and cooperative service delivery, supports, and empowerment.
 Adapted physical activity includes, but is not limited to, physical education, sport, recreation, dance, creative arts, nutrition, medicine, and rehabilitation."
 This definition aligns with the World Health Organization International Classification of Functioning, Disability and Health whereby disability is seen as the interaction between impairments or conditions with activity limitations, participation restrictions and contextual factors.